TheGamesDB2/Website/README.md

 ### Direct

-Alternatively you can run the website (or API) directly on your machine.
+Alternatively you can run the website (and API) directly on your machine.
 Ensure you have the following dependencies installed:

 * [PHP](https://www.php.net/)
 * [Composer](https://getcomposer.org/)
 * [MariaDB](https://mariadb.org/)

-Run the SQL in the `docker/sql/init.sql` file in your database to setup the necessary database tables.
+Run the SQL in the `db/init.sql` file in your database to setup the necessary database tables.

 Install the dependencies via Composer: